 B.A., Williams College

 Ph.D., Stony Brook University

-Dr. Wingate wrote a book on World War I memorial sculpture, Sculpting Doughboys: Memory, Gender, and Taste in America’s World War I Memorials (Ashgate, 2013).
-She is editing a volume Teachable Monuments: Using Public Art to Spark Dialogue and Confront Controversies with Sierra Rooney and Harriet Senie (forthcoming Bloomsbury Publishing).
-Her articles and essays have appeared in American Art, Woman’s Art Journal, Public Art Dialogue, Panorama: Journal of the Association of the Historians of American Art, and in the anthologies, Women & Things: Gendered Material Practices, 1750-1950 and Museums and Public Art?
-She is co-editor of the journal Public Art Dialogue (Routledge).
+Her articles and essays have appeared in American Art, Woman's Art Journal, Public Art Dialogue, Panorama: Journal of the Association of the Historians of American Art, and Winterthur Portfolio, and in the anthologies, Women & Things: Gendered Material Practices, 1750-1950 (2009), Museums and Public Art?
+(2018), and The Routledge Companion to Art in the Public Realm (2020).
+She was co-editor of the journal Public Art Dialogue for four years.

 At St. Francis, Professor Wingate teaches art history and American studies and enjoys bringing students to museums, galleries, archives, artists’ estates, artists’ studios, and sites of public art around New York City.